 Definition

 Solder paste is a gray, putty-like mixture of microscopic solder alloy spheres suspended in flux and a binder.
-Deposited onto a board's pads before components are placed, it holds parts in position and then, when heated, melts and coalesces into proper solder joints.
-It is the medium that makes surface-mount assembly and rework practical, because it puts a precise, repeatable amount of solder exactly where each joint needs it.
+Deposited onto a board's pads before components are placed, it holds parts in position and then, when heated through reflow, melts and coalesces into finished solder joints.
+It is the medium that makes surface-mount assembly and rework practical: it puts a precise, repeatable amount of solder — and the flux to make it wet — exactly where each joint needs it, on hundreds of pads at once.

 Application and reflow

-Paste is dispensed by syringe for one-off work or printed through an SMT stencil for many pads at once.
-After the part is placed, the assembly is heated through a controlled temperature curve, the reflow profile, that activates the flux, brings the alloy past its melting point, and lets surface tension pull each joint into shape.
-This reflow step is how fine-pitch and BGA parts are attached without touching each pad with an iron.
+Paste is dispensed by syringe for one-off bench repairs or printed through an SMT stencil for many pads at once.
+After parts are placed, the assembly is heated through a controlled temperature curve — the reflow profile: a ramp, a soak that activates the flux and evaporates solvents, a spike above the alloy's melting point, and a controlled cool-down.
+During the liquid phase, surface tension pulls each component into alignment with its pads — the small self-centering magic that makes SMT viable.
+This reflow step, whether in a reflow oven or under hot air, is how fine-pitch and BGA parts are attached without ever touching a pad with an iron; paste printed on the pads is likewise how BGA rework and reballing restore array packages.

 In Simple Terms